top of page

 so I thought, I am here, why not.
 My curiosity got the best of me, and I am so glad that my man Randy Martinez was up for being spontaneous and going on the adventure with me.

-We arrived at the park late afternoon, and didn’t have much time to explore the park the way I wanted to, but, I am so glad we made the effort and experienced what we did.
+We arrived at the park late afternoon, and didn’t have much time to explore the way I wanted to, but, I am so glad we made the effort and experienced what we did.
 This is one park I definitely plan on returning to and visiting again!

 Photography by Denise Vasquez ©2021